- Now, more than ever, you can have control over the care and services you need

 The CDC model will help give you greater independence and puts you in control over the services you receive.

-Australian seniors lobby group, COTA Australia, sums up the meaning of CDC to older people as:
+Australian seniors peak body, COTA Australia, sums up the meaning of CDC to older people as:

 CDC puts you in complete control when making choices about the types of care and services you wish to access.

-- Have more say in the care and services you access, how it is delivered, and by whom
+- Have more say in the care and services you wish to receive, how it is delivered, and by whom

 - Develop your own care plan with your service provider